 I believe that all of us have the capacity to heal; but, sometimes, we need someone to sit alongside us as we do that.
 We might need help to find another perspective or to understand more about the effect of the past on the present.
 Whatever you need, talking may help.

-The environments we have lived, studied and worked in affect us in all sorts of ways.
-There are times when we need support to negotiate this, or a safe, calm space to help us make sense of it all.
-Our ability to reflect can be affected by early experiences, stress reactions, emotional overwhelm and individual difference.
-Increasing your capacity to reflect improves your ability to make change.
+The environments we have lived, studied and worked in affect us in all sorts of ways and there are times when we need support to negotiate this, or a safe, calm space to help us make sense of it all.

 Training, qualifications & experience

 I am qualified to Masters' level and engage in regular CPD.
 Over the past three years my CPD activities have included the following topics: adolescence, body psychotherapy, death, domestic abuse, groups, loss, neurobiology, shame, short-term psychotherapy, suicide, trauma, working online and working outside.

 I have a background in the arts and worked as a specialist 1:1 study skills tutor in the higher education field for 10 years, supporting students with adhd, anxiety, autism, cancer, chronic fatigue, depression, dyscalculia, dyslexia, dyspraxia, epilepsy, fibromyalgia and low self-esteem.
 I currently work as a staff counsellor for Gloucestershire Counselling Service, a BACP-accredited provider based in Stroud.